-- Official financial sponsor's consent to complete studies (if you have been fully financially sponsored over the last 12 months to study a course in the UK by a government or an International Scholarship Agency): this must confirm that your sponsor has no objection to you continuing your studies in the UK.
-If you previously received scholarship from the University of Warwick, the sponsor's consent is not required.
+Official financial sponsor's consent to complete studies (if you have been fully financially sponsored over the last 12 months to study a course in the UK by a government or an International Scholarship Agency): this must confirm that your sponsor has no objection to you continuing your studies in the UK.
+If you previously received a scholarship from the University of Warwick, the sponsor's consent is not required.
 If you were previously fully sponsored and continued to receive lesser payments you do not need to provide sponsor consent if the last time you were fully sponsored is more than 12 months before the date of your new visa application.

-- Translations: If any of your documents are not in English, an English translation must be provided alongside the document in its original language with your visa application.
-It must meet the following requirement: 1) the translation can be independently verified by the Home Office; 2) the translation must contain confirmation from the translator/translation company that it is an accurate translation of the document; 3) it must contain the date of the translation, the translator/an authorised official of the translation company’s full name and signature, and the translator/translation company’s contact details.
+English Translations: If any of your documents are not in English or Welsh, an English translation must be provided alongside the document in its original language with your visa application.
+It must meet the following requirements: 1) the translation can be independently verified by the Home Office; 2) the translation must contain confirmation from the translator/translation company that it is an accurate translation of the document; 3) it must contain the date of the translation, the translator/an authorised official of the translation company’s full name and signature, and the translator/translation company’s contact details.

-- For students with dependants: if your spouse is applying as your dependant at the same time, you will need to submit your Marriage certificate; If you have children applying as your dependant(s) at the same time, you will also need to submit their Birth Certificate.
+For students with dependants: if your spouse is applying as your dependant at the same time, you will need to submit your Marriage certificate; If you have children applying as your dependant(s) at the same time, you will also need to submit their Birth Certificate(s).
 Please refer to our Dependant webpage for more information.
 If your family members have already been granted leave as your dependants then you should not need to provide this evidence a second time.